 We had determined from the start that we would try to find ways to make the building pay for itself.
-To that end, we started renting the facility for people to hold various events.
+To that end, we have been renting the facility for people to hold various events.
 One of our volunteers is serving as “rental agent” and is lining up events to be held there for a

 investment in our building to ensure that it is attractive to potential renters.
-We have purchased tablecloths, tables and chairs to accommodate 75 guests.
-We have also graveled the parking lot and upgraded the kitchen.
-We now feel that we have the best place in Boquete to hold events, from daytime meetings to evening parties.
+We have purchased tables and chairs, and tablecloths to accommodate 75 guests.
+We have also improved the parking lot and upgraded the kitchen.
+We purchased a sound system for use at dance and party events and we now feel that we have the best place in Boquete to hold events, from daytime meetings to evening parties.

 Besides holding the clinics and fundraisers, Animales participates in many community efforts to assist local animals in need.

-Financials for 2015
+Financials for 2016

-Fund-raising Events for 2016
+Fund-raising Events for 2017

-August 14 – Fourth Annual Chili Challenge
+August 6 – Chili Cookoff

-September 18 – El Grande Venta de Patio
+September 10 – Venta de Patio

 PLANS TO BECOME AN ASSOCIATION

-Amigos de Animales Board of Directors for 2016
+Amigos de Animales Board of Directors for 2017

 Chairman Emeritus, Ruby McKenzie

-Co- Presidents, Dottie Thompson and Alicia McGuigan
+Co- Presidents, Alicia McGuigan and Dottie Thompson

-Vice Presidents, Joan James and Carol Cardinale-Santana
+Vice Presidents, Carol Cardinale-Santana and Sheila Strunk

 Treasurer, Cary Trantham